Yusuprozimemet/Yusuprozimemet/README.md

 # Hi there! 👋

-I'm Yusupjan, a Data Scientist with a strong background in molecular biology and AI.
-I enjoy combining my expertise in data analysis with my passion for biological sciences to uncover insights and drive innovation.
+I'm Yusupjan, a Uyghur with a passion for molecular biology and data analysis.

 ## About Me
-- 🌱 I’m currently working as a Freelance Data Scientist
-- 🧬 I hold a degree in Molecular Biology and have extensive experience in yeast genetics and molecular dynamics simulations
+- 🧬 I hold a degree in Molecular Biology and have extensive experience in yeast genetics and molecular dynamics simulations.
-- 💻 I have a deep interest in data analysis, machine learning, deep learning and computational biology
+- 💻 I have a deep interest in data analysis, machine learning, deep learning, and computational biology.

-## Technical Skills and Interests
+## Experience and Interests
-- Molecular Dynamics
-- Trajectory Data Analysis
-- Energy Minimization
 - Data Wrangling and Analysis
 - Machine Learning
 - Deep Learning
-- Computational Biology
+- Molecular Dynamics
+- Trajectory Data Analysis
+- Omic data analysis, image analysis

 ## Languages and Tools
 ![Python](https://img.shields.io/badge/-Python-333333?style=flat&logo=python)